-Toronto FC to celebrate MLS Cup with downtown parade Monday
+Chanting fans pack downtown Toronto to celebrate TFC's MLS Cup win

-Toronto FC will hold its victory parade through the downtown core of the city today, two days after winning its first MLS Cup in franchise history.
+With fans chanting his name, Toronto FC captain Michael Bradley said the club will bask in its MLS Cup win a little while longer before getting to work on a second title.

+Thousands of fans packed into Nathan Phillips Square on Monday for a fan rally celebrating Toronto FC's first ever MLS Cup victory.

-Toronto beat the Seattle Sounders 2-0 in the championship game at BMO Field Saturday night, becoming the first Canadian team to win the MLS Cup.
+Toronto beat the Seattle Sounders 2-0 in the championship game at BMO Field on Saturday, becoming the first Canadian team to win the title.

-The parade is scheduled to start outside Toronto's Air Canada Centre around noon ET and wrap up with a fan rally at Nathan Phillips Square.
+The team arrived on a double-decker bus, carrying the Philip F. Anschutz Trophy with them as they made their way to a stage.

+Seattle beat Toronto on the Reds' home turf in the 2016 MLS Cup final, winning on penalty kicks following a 0-0 draw.
+Toronto made sure there was not a repeat of that outcome on Saturday, thoroughly dominating the Sounders and before getting second-half goals from Jozy Altidore and Victor Vazquez.

 Toronto (20-5-9) was the best team during the regular season and set a record with 69 points — the most ever in MLS history.